Etihad to raise stake in cash-strapped Jet Airways: source

 The 25-year-old airline is facing financial difficulties and owes money to pilots, lessors and vendors.
 Intense pricing competition, a weak rupee and rising fuel costs weighed on Indian airlines in 2018.

-Last week, Reuters reported that crisis talks between Jet and aircraft lessors had failed to ease the row over late payments, prompting some lessors to explore repossessing their aircraft.
+Last week, it was reported that crisis talks between Jet and aircraft lessors had failed to ease the row over late payments, prompting some lessors to explore repossessing their aircraft.